MSLNZ/pr-autocollimator/README.rst

     Call this endpoint from a script (or visit the URL in a web browser) to shut down the Raspberry Pi.

-    You can call this endpoint from Python
+    To call this endpoint from Python use

     .. code-block:: pycon